Accelerating Detailed Routing Convergence through Offline Reinforcement Learning: Model Architecture

 \subsection{Model Tuning}

 Our model was tuned to provide faster convergence in good weight configurations without succumbing to overestimation or out-of-distribution shifts.
 Using the hyperparameters suggested by CQL~\cite{cql} and optimizing with d3rlpy~\cite{d3rlpy}, we arrived at the values shown in Table~\ref{tunetable}.

-To prevent model degradation or policy collapse during training, we implement two early stopping mechanisms monitored every epoch:
+To prevent policy collapse during training, we implement two early stopping mechanisms monitored every epoch:

 \textbf{Critic Loss Explosion Detection}: The training pipeline monitors critic loss for exponential growth, which indicates Q-function approximation failure.
 When the critic network fails to track the actor's rapidly changing policy updates, cascading instability occurs where the actor receives increasingly unreliable gradient signals.
 We implement a threshold of 100x increase to accommodate the transient overshooting behavior that can occur during early training when actor and critic networks bootstrap off each other (critic's Bellman targets) before stabilizing for the remainder of the training.